Edmund Henry Horne: Legacy

 E. H. (Edmund Henry) Horne married later in life and returned to his hometown of Enfield, Nova Scotia.

 Edmund and his wife Anna lived at Monte Vista, their 1000 acre farm on Grand Lake, on the outskirts of Enfield.
 There they raised prize cattle.
 During the Second World War, the childless couple took in British children who were sent to Canada for safety reasons.

 The Hornes were very generous to the community of Enfield.
 They supported St. Bernard's Parish during their lifetime and after their death.

 When Rev. J.J.
 Devine, pastor of St. Bernard's, saw the need for a new school in the community, he approached Edmund Horne for help.
 As a result of Fr.
 Devine's visit, the Hornes built a state of the art school for the community.
 Mr. Horne had the school built, named it the E.H.
 Horne School and presented the deed to the community at the opening ceremonies early in 1943.
 The school was to be run by a board of trustees, and the Sisters of Charity were to be the main teachers, with at least one lay teacher.
-This was quite a gift to the community.
 The event was covered by the media and published in the provincial newspaper.

 The E.H.
 Horne School is still a vital part of the community of Enfield.
-Although it is no longer used as a school (since 2000), it is now a community centre which houses various businesses such as dance and exercise classes as well as a daycare.
+Although it has no longer used as a school since 2000, it is now a community centre which houses various businesses such as dance and exercise classes as well as a daycare.

 A few years after Edmund's death, Anna gifted their estate of Monte Vista to the Oblates of Eastern Canada.
 It has changed hands several times and since has been subdivided.
 The main house remains although it had a major extension when owned by Charles and Patricia McCulloch.

 The Hornes are buried in St. Bernard's Cemetery, directly across the road from the E.H.
 Horne School.

 E.H.
 Horne was inducted into the Canadian Mining Hall of Fame in 1996.